radiantearth/stac-api-spec/collections/README.md

 STAC API's implementing the Collections class must support HTTP GET operation at `/collections`, with the return JSON document consisting of an array of all STAC Collections and an array of Links.

+## Pagination

+The `/collections` endpoint supports a pagination mechanism that aligns with pagination as described in the OGC API - Common - Part 2: Geospatial Data specification.
+This is described in detail in the [STAC - Features Collection Pagination section](../ogcapi-features/README.md#collection-pagination).

 ## Example